kzahel/connection-forwarder/README.md

 - UDP packet forwarding
 - cleanup/close sockets ✔️
-- let app background itself when no active sockets, and resume
 - create a UI to create/remove rules ✔️
 - add options such as autostart, backgrounding, etc ✔️
 - localhost listening API to list/add/remove forwards.
-- add external messaging for okremote commands

 ## LICENSE